PitkinCounty/GDAL-TIF-Compressor/README.md

 Click the ‘Set Output Directory’ button, browse for the directory where **compressed image files** should be written.

 ### Review # of Files
-If this value is a positive integer (≥0) then the application will only compress the specified number of files, otherwise all files in the directory will be processed.
+If a positive integer (≥0) then the application will only compress the specified number of files, otherwise all files are processed.

 **NOTE**: Output files that already exist do not count towards the number of files.